-- a. share his/her observations of the counselor's or the school social worker's assignment performance as well as his/her observations of the counselor's or the school social worker's overall work performance; - b. discuss the specific observable Performance Criteria; and c. provide the counselor or the school social worker with a written copy of the Teacher/School Social Worker Evaluation Form that the evaluator has completed.
+- a. share his/her observations and evidence of the school social worker's assignment performance as well as his/her observations of the school social worker's overall work performance; - b. discuss the specific Performance Criteria; and - c. provide the school social worker with a written copy of the School Social Worker Evaluation Form that the evaluator has completed.

-The counselor/social worker may respond in writing concerning his/her conference reports, which shall be attached to all copies of the response and shall remain as a part of said report during the entire length of time that it remains as part of the counselor's/school social worker's personnel file.
+The social worker may respond in writing concerning his/her conference reports, which shall be attached to all copies of the response and shall remain as a part of said report during the entire length of time that it remains as part of the school social worker's personnel file.